Click here to edit using the old editor

 • Integrated Engineering

-This module will give you practical experience of delivering engineering design projects via problem-based learning and will support your transition to university life and studies.
+This module will give you practical experience of delivering engineering design projects via problem-based learning.
 You'll be introduced to the broader context of engineering, including the social, ethical and environmental aspects.

 • Mathematics and Computing